taylorhackbart/employee-tracker/README.md

 While the overall assignment was not difficult, referencing the class file and creating proper SELECT and JOIN statements was tricky.

 ## Credits
-My tutor!
-Tyler is great, and as always, I had help from my classmates.
+Joey and I worked on this together to come up with our functions, and my tutor!
+Tyler is great, and as always, I had help from the rest of my classmates.